5 Reasons I Love Cades Cove

 #3: No cars in Cades Code Wednesdays!

 Only Hikers and Cyclists are allowed on Wednesdays!
 The loop is closed to cars all day from early May to the end of September, allowing the bikes to have the road.
-The 11-mile loop has several steep, short climbs with two paved roads to take shortcuts if needed.
+The 11-mile loop features several steep, short climbs, with two paved roads available for taking shortcuts if needed.
 It would be an excellent loop for the eBikes!
 Don’t have a bike?
-Rent a bike or EBike from Vee Hollow for 24 hours, ride Townsend paved trails, go to Cades Cove, or both!
+Rent a bike or EBike from Vee Hollow for 24 hours, ride Townsend’s paved trails, go to Cades Cove, or both!

 #4: Hike to Abrams Falls